Kyphosis in a Normal Spine

 A curve that cannot be corrected by a patient’s posture alone is a structural curve.
 It may be a smooth curve, or it may have a sharp, angular pattern called a Gibbus.
 There are three main types of kyphosis that deal with a structural curve:

 Congenital kyphosis is a genetic defect that occurs before birth as the embryo forms.
 The abnormally large curvature of the spine is a result of the front of the vertebrae either failing to form properly, or failing to segment correctly (ie separate from other vertebrae).

 Developmental kyphosis occurs after birth, and is a result of the front of the vertebrae growing at a slower rate than the back.
 While it may begin earlier, this condition usually shows up during adolescence, particularly when the patient experiences growth spurts.
 The most common form of developmental kyphosis is called Scheuermann’s disease.
 Scheuermann’s disease does not have a known cause, but it is often hereditary.

-Traumatic kyphosis can occur as a result of other neurological deficiencies, like quadriplegia or paraplegia.
+Traumatic kyphosis can occur as a result of trauma or other neurological deficiencies, like quadriplegia or paraplegia.
 A patient may also experience traumatic kyphosis if another back injury is undiagnosed or not treated adequately.